amrvac/amrvac/doc/amrvacusr.md

-# Setting up a new problem
+# Setting up an new problem

 [TOC]